 Dia Compe White/Hot Pink - front and rear brakes with levers

-ACS rotor and stem (the spin tech that came with it was missing the lever and some other pieces)
+ACS rotor and stem (the spin tech that came with this was missing the lever and some other pieces)

 The biggest debate I had was if I should get a match code and have a paint shop re spray it and then order a new sticker set or for me to just touch-up the rust spots with my own paint.